FHantke/brave-browser-wiki/PR-Builder-overview.md

 We use ephemeral nodes in AWS for building Linux and Windows x64 (which get shutdown if idle for 30m - if no other builds start on them).
 For macOS we use physical machines (which means higher chance to re-use workspaces).

 ## brave-core checks
-The checks here are executed by calling the `brave-browser` pipeline as defined in https://github.com/brave/brave-core/blob/master/Jenkinsfile
+The checks here are executed by calling the `brave-browser` pipeline as defined in https://github.com/brave/brave-core/blob/master/Jenkinsfile.

+To navigate from the `brave-core` build to the `brave-browser` one please go to `Console Ouput` and press the link to it.

 This `Jenkinsfile` defines the pipeline that does:
 - create a new branch in `brave-browser` if it doesn't exist